THE CASE OF RUTH SNYDER AND HENRY JUDD GRAY

 Ruth Snyder and Henry Judd Gray went on trial 27 April 1927.
 Both blamed the other.
 However the jury found both Snyder and Gray guilty of first degree murder on 9 May 1927.
 Both were sentenced to death.

 Ruth Snyder and Henry Judd Gray were both executed in the electric chair at Sing Sing prison on 12 January 1928.
 A photographer named Tom Howard smuggled a camera into the prison strapped to his leg and he took a picture of Ruth Snyder strapped into the electric chair.
-It was published in a New York newspaper.
+The picture was published in a New York newspaper.
 The picture on time.com

 Elizabeth Short, The Black Dahlia